pboling/pboling/README.md

 to develop FOSS projects.

-Any use of this code by GitHub Copilot, past or present, is done without our permission.
-We do not consent to GitHub's use of this project's code in Copilot.
+Any use of this code by GitHub Copilot, past or present, is done without my permission.
+I do not consent to GitHub's use of this project's code in Copilot.

-Specifically, I take issue with the following:
+Separately, I take issue with the following:

 1. A recent proposal to make Github-flavored Markdown ([ref](https://github.com/github-community/community/discussions/16925#discussioncomment-3095850))
     - Literally [breaks](https://github.com/github-community/community/discussions/16925#discussioncomment-3014438) regular markdown syntax of links in headings.